 Who is the author of the basic moral norms that most human beings tend to accept?
-The answer is that the moral norms have not been written—they are ageless and authorless; they are the outcome of the common human experience stretching back to the time when the first humans appeared on this planet.
-Moral principles, the useful ones, always bear a special identification mark which most humans, even the hunter-gatherers of the Stone Age, are able to identify on their own.
-We may not know the moral principles, but we know how to live the principles.
+The answer is that the moral norms have not been written.
+They are ageless and authorless.
+They are the outcome of the common human experience stretching back to the time when the first humans appeared on this planet.
+Moral principles, the useful ones, bear a special identification mark which most humans, even the hunter-gatherers of the Stone Age, are able to identify.
+We instinctively know how to use moral principles.
 The problem with modern philosophers is that they think that man cannot have a moral theory until the philosophers write it.